PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

  ![image](https://user-images.githubusercontent.com/102761223/165877093-fec45604-b02a-46d8-9cab-b5a08ad6f28b.png)

 ### Thoughts:
 I'm getting the hang of the arrays; super practical and convenient - it is truly something that I want to master.
-I learned a couple of essential methods as well and tmrw I'll be introduced to objects in JavaScript.
+I learned a couple of essential methods as well.

 ### Link(s) to Work: [exercise2.js](/exercise2.js)